-Schedule I financial institutions hold approximately 85% of the OSC's financial assets including those held for funds restricted for CSA Systems operations and redevelopment and another 15% are held in two credit unions in British Columbia (for cash components of funds restricted for CSA Systems operations and redevelopment exclusively).
+Schedule I financial institutions hold approximately 85.0% of the OSC's financial assets including those held for funds restricted for CSA Systems operations and redevelopment and another 15.0% are held in one credit union in British Columbia (for cash components of funds restricted for CSA Systems operations and redevelopment exclusively).
 The remaining balance of financial assets are accounts receivable.
-The Credit Union Deposit Insurance Corporation, a statutory corporation, guarantees the deposits of one of the British Columbia credit unions, as set out in the Financial Institutions Act of British Columbia.
-All other deposits are guaranteed to a maximum of \$100,000 by Canada Deposit Insurance Corporation.
+The Credit Union Deposit Insurance Corporation (CUDIC), a statutory corporation, guarantees the deposits of the British Columbia credit union, as set out in the Financial Institutions Act of British Columbia.
+All other deposits are guaranteed to a maximum of \$0.1 million by Canada Deposit Insurance Corporation.
 Given the nature of these counterparties, it is management's opinion that the credit risk exposure due to concentration is low.

-Trade receivables balances consist of a large number of debtors owing individually material balances.
+Trade receivables balances consist of a large number of debtors owing individually immaterial balances.